tamucc-comp-bio/how_to/howto_organize_data.md

 #### General Guidelines

 * Avoid Spaces: Use underscores or hyphens instead of spaces in file, column, and directory names.
-For example, sample_data.csv is preferred over sample data.csv.
+For example, `sample_data.csv` is preferred over `sample data.csv`.
 * Use Lowercase: Stick to lowercase for names to avoid issues with case sensitivity on different operating systems.
 * Be Descriptive: Names should provide enough information so that anyone (including your future self) can understand what the file, column, or directory contains without having to open it.